zmsp/zmsp.github.io/_posts/2020-03-08-i-see-u-coronavirus.md

 * Add time series data
 * Look into more data sources
 * Improve upon UI
+* Attempt to build an android app using the same source.

 ## Project timeline
 * 3/6, built the API